Mine Hill Township, New Jersey: Local government

 Mine Hill Township is governed within the Faulkner Act system of New Jersey municipal government, formally known as the Optional Municipal Charter Law, under Mayor-Council (Plan E), enacted as of January 1, 1980, based on the recommendations of a Charter Study Commission.
 The township is one of 71 municipalities (of the 565) statewide that use this form of government.
 The Mine Hill Township Council is comprised of five elected members, each chosen at-large by the voters of Mine Hill in partisan elections for a four-year term on a staggered basis as part of the November general election, with either two or three seats coming up for election in odd-numbered years, and the mayoral seat up at the same time that two council seats are up for vote.
 At the Council's organizational meeting each January, one member is elected to serve as Mayor for a twelve-month term and another is chosen to serve as Deputy Mayor.

-As of 2023, the Mayor of Mine Hill Township is Republican Sam Morris, whose term of office ends December 31, 2023.
-Members of the Mine Hill Township Council are Council President Frederick F. Willis Jr. (R, 2023), Bret Coranato (R, 2023), Debbie A. Giordano (R, 2025), Kristine A. Kanzenbach (R, 2025) and Jerilyn 'Jeri' Marino (R, 2025).
+As of 2026, the Mayor of Mine Hill Township is Republican Sam Morris, whose term of office ends December 31, 2027.
+Members of the Mine Hill Township Council are Council President Gary Colucci (D, 2029), Bret Coranato (R, 2027), Dina Cuccarro (D, 2029), Adam Trematore (D, 2029), and Fred Willis (R, 2027).

 Dover serves as the lead agency operating a joint municipal court that also serves the neighboring municipalities of Mine Hill Township, Mount Arlington, Victory Gardens and Wharton.
 Established in 2009, the joint municipal court was forecast to offer annual savings in excess of $250,000 over the 10-year life of the agreement.